zeoneo/Raspberry-Pi/README.md

 # **** Xmas holidays coming with some time for big updates
 >
 # New Work
 So I am starting a series on Task Switchers on Single and Multicores.
-We are going to start out with the simple standard task switcher (FreeRTOS) on a single core.
+We are going to start out with the simple standard task switcher (a FreeRTOS redux) on a single core.
 Yeah it's boring but we need to sort out base code stability before we start to fly.
 >
 https://github.com/LdB-ECM/Raspberry-Pi/tree/master/FreeRTOS
 >